 This is by no means foolproof, but it’s one possible way to show ads only to those who meet your criteria.

-4. Introduce Your Brand With YouTube Ads
+4. Introduce Your Brand With Video Ads On YouTube

-Gone are the days of targeting $50 CPC search terms hoping you might have enough budget to get a few clicks per day.
+Gone are the days of targeting $50 CPC search terms, hoping you might have enough budget to get a few clicks per day.

 That type of marketing won’t move the needle unless you have an unlimited budget.